-- Workstation running Windows XP/2003, Vista, Windows 7/8/10, MAC OS X, Linux, Fedora, Ubuntu or other platform is compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port (Terminal) - The above PC comes with COM Port (DB9/RS232) or USB-to-RS232 converter - Ethernet Port - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web browser and JAVA runtime environment Plug-in
+- Workstations running Windows 2000/XP, 2003, Vista/7/8/10, 2008, MAC OS9 or later, or Linux, UNIX, or other platforms compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port connect (Terminal) - The above PC with COM Port (DB9/RS-232) or USB-to-RS232 converter - Ethernet Port connect - Network cables Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web Browser and JAVA runtime environment plug-in

-It is recommended to use Internet Explore 8.0 or above to access Industrial Managed Switch.
+It is recommended to use Internet Explore 7.0 or above to access Managed Switch.